nrfconnect/sdk-nrf/doc/nrf/security/tfm.rst

 TF-M partition alignment requirements
 *************************************

-TF-M requires that secure and non-secure partition addresses must be aligned to the NRF_SPU flash region size :kconfig:option:`CONFIG_NRF_SPU_FLASH_REGION_SIZE`.
+TF-M requires that secure and non-secure partition addresses must be aligned to the flash region size :kconfig:option:`CONFIG_NRF_TRUSTZONE_FLASH_REGION_SIZE`.
 |NCS| ensures that they in fact are aligned and comply with the TF-M requirements.

-TF-M requires this alignment because it uses the SPU to enforce the security policy between the partitions.
+In nRF53 and nRF91 series TF-M uses the SPU to enforce the security policy between the partitions, so the :kconfig:option:`CONFIG_NRF_TRUSTZONE_FLASH_REGION_SIZE` is set to the SPU flash region size.
+In nRF54L15 TF-M uses the MPC to enforce the security policy between the partitions, so the :kconfig:option:`CONFIG_NRF_TRUSTZONE_FLASH_REGION_SIZE` is set to the MPC region size.

 When the :ref:`partition_manager` is enabled, it will take into consideration the alignment requirements.
 But when the static partitions are used, the user is responsible for following the alignment requirements.

 If you are experiencing any partition alignment issues when using the Partition Manager, check the :ref:`known_issues` page on the main branch.

-The partitions which need to be aligned to the SPU flash region size are partitions ``tfm_nonsecure`` and ``nonsecure_storage``.
+The partitions which need to be aligned with the TrustZone flash region size are partitions ``tfm_nonsecure`` and ``nonsecure_storage``.
-Both the partition start address and the partition size need to be aligned with the NRF_SPU flash region size :kconfig:option:`CONFIG_NRF_SPU_FLASH_REGION_SIZE`.
+Both the partition start address and the partition size need to be aligned with the flash region size :kconfig:option:`CONFIG_NRF_TRUSTZONE_FLASH_REGION_SIZE`.

 Note that the ``tfm_nonsecure`` partition is placed after the ``tfm_secure`` partition, thus the end address of the ``tfm_secure`` partition is the same as the start address of the ``tfm_nonsecure`` partition.
 As a result, altering the size of the ``tfm_secure`` partition affects the start address of the ``tfm_nonsecure`` partition.

-The following static partition snippet shows a non-aligned configuration for nRF5340 which has a SPU flash region size :kconfig:option:`CONFIG_NRF_SPU_FLASH_REGION_SIZE` of 0x4000.
+The following static partition snippet shows a non-aligned configuration for nRF5340 which has a TrustZone flash region size :kconfig:option:`CONFIG_NRF_TRUSTZONE_FLASH_REGION_SIZE` of 0x4000.

 .. code-block:: console